 Lake whitefish live in deep waters mainly along Lake Superior's South Shore.
 Lake whitefish are prized for their delicate fillets and, like ciscoes, are lower on the food chain than lake trout and consequentially contain fewer bioaccumulative toxins.

 Lake trout have made an astonishing recovery since their near-extinction in the late 1960s.
 If it weren't for the sea lamprey control program run by Canada and the U.S., Lake Superior's lean lake trout would not be on regional menus or available for sport fishing.
 The most abundant form of lake trout is the deep-dwelling siscowet.

 When commercial fishing was in its heyday, lake sturgeon were hard-hit.
 Today, commercial harvest is prohibited and First Nations are only allowed to use them for ceremonial purposes.
 Lake sturgeon primarily swim in larger Canadian tributaries but restoration efforts in the St. Louis estuary seem to be paying off with the sighting of fry in 2011.

 Non-native species have influenced the greatest of the Great Lakes since the early 1900s when rainbow trout and brown trout were intentionally introduced.
-From parasites to plants to fish, 71 non-native species are now reproducing in Lake Superior.
+From parasites to plants to fish, 97 non-native species are living in Lake Superior.
 An additional 24 non-native plants grow along Lake Superior's shores.